 Wants vs. Needs

 One of the challenges people face today that keeps them from holding on to their money is the powerful force of "retail therapy."
 Retail therapy is a name for the "high" that people get when they go shopping and buy things.
 Gratification from shopping is instant and fulfilling yet fleeting; it doesn't last.
 Nevertheless, many people are lured into consumerism.
 Our culture is mired in it.
 Popular media bombards us regularly with messages that suggest what we should buy-from cleaning products to jewelry to anti-aging creams.
 "Happiness is only a quick purchase away", these messages tell us.
 Further, there are very few, if any, competing messages telling us to save and invest.
 So, it stands to reason that many people buy now and worry later.
-It is the American way.
 The problem with this pattern of reckless spending is that people end up spending more than they have and get themselves into debt.

 To begin to change this pattern of spending, you need to understand how frivolous spending, even in small amounts, affects your overall financial health.
 Consider this: frivolous spending is like a leaky faucet.
 The little drips do not seem to be a problem worth your attention until you place a stopper in the drain one day to measure exactly how much water is leaking out.
 Then, over the course of a day, those little drips fill your sink and overflow onto the floor!
 You never knew how much you were losing, because you never paid attention before.
 A similar process happens with your money if you are a frivolous spender.
 Small amounts of money spent all the time add up quickly to a large amount of money lost.
 It is up to you to plug the hole in your wallet and allow those many small amounts to become a large amount of money that you have saved and can control.

 You can begin to change your spending behavior by addressing the need-versus-want issue directly.
 Whenever you make a purchase, ask yourself if you really need the item or if you merely want it.
 Basic necessities such as food, housing, utilities, & emergency savings easily pass this test - you actually do need them in order to survive.
-On the other hand, that new iPod, fancy car or high-end leather bomber jacket are luxuries that you can easily live without.
+On the other hand, that new iPhone, fancy car or high-end leather bomber jacket are luxuries that you can easily live without.
 With a little willpower, you can wait to have these things for a time when you can actually afford them without putting your ability to pay for your actual needs in jeopardy